Homie Real Estate Reviews

 However, Homie's website and marketing materials gloss over the trade-offs, especially the services its agents DON'T offer.

-Definitely interview Homie if you think it's a great fit for your situation, but make sure they provide clear answers on what support you will — and won't — get.
+Definitely interview Homie if you think it's a great fit for your situation, but make sure they clearly answer what support you will — and won't — get.

 We recommend shopping around and comparing at least 2-3 agents from different companies.
 This way, you're much more likely to find the ideal mixture of service and savings for your home sale.